Magnetoresistance when Spin Effects on Conduction are Weak

 Section \ref{GeometricAnalysis} will begin with charge conservation and show that it implies that magnetic field is conjugate to area.
-This allows one to start with experimental measurements of magnetic field dependence and then obtain rigorous information about the areas of fermion loops.
-Next section \ref{AreaDistributions} applies this methodology to compare the areas of fermion loops in Landau levels, SdH oscillations, WL/WAL, linear magnetoresistance, and Levy flights.
-Section \ref{QuantumCoherence} shows how quantum coherence causes resistance to be linear in field and temperature and discusses coefficients that can be measured experimentally, and section \ref{Final} wraps up with a few final thoughts.
+This allows one to start with experimental measurements of the conductance's dependence on magnetic field and then obtain information about the areas of electron and hole loops.
+Next section \ref{AreaDistributions} applies this methodology to calculate and compare the loop area distributions of Landau levels, SdH oscillations, WL/WAL, linear magnetoresistance, and Levy flights.
+Section \ref{QuantumCoherence} discusses linear magnetoresistance and possible links to quantum coherence, and section \ref{Final} wraps up with a few final thoughts.
 Appendix \ref{AlternateRegularizations} discusses several ways of regularizing the Fourier transform from $1/A$ to the logarithm and vice versa, and Appendix \ref{LinearInTemperature} gives some more speculative comments on materials with linear-in-temperature resistance, such as bad metals.